mickdowling16/theskateroom/README.md

 1. Log in to GitHub and locate my GitHub Repository
 2. At the top of the Repository just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. Once clicked, you should now have a copy of the original repository in your own GitHub account!

+## Credits

+During the building of my Django app I used a number of different resources to help me complete my project.
+Below they are all referenced

+- Code institue Boutique Ado walkthrough project.
+This project was the base of my website.
+It was key to my understanding of building a eccommerce site and I've taken lots of code from this project.
+I have added my own features and styles to make it my own but this was a big help during the build
+- The [Django Documentation](https://docs.djangoproject.com/en/4.2/) helped guide me through issues with setting up my views and models in the early part of my project development.
+- The [Codemy.com](https://www.youtube.com/@Codemycom) Youtube channel was a great resource to help me understand adding a comments app for my events.
+I found his videos very informative and easy to follow.
+- The [Django Cheatsheet](https://cheatography.com/lewiseason/cheat-sheets/django-models/) helped me with the terminology for making my models